StableMTL: Repurposing Latent Diffusion Models for Multi-Task Learning from Partially Annotated Synthetic Datasets: Experiments

-\condenseparagraph{Impact of training tasks.} \Cref{fig:ablate-tasks-combination} shows performance on \semantic{} and \normal{} when training on different set tasks \wrt single-task performance.
-Adding new tasks to the pipeline affects single-task performance, which is a clear issue for \OURSSS{} but somehow is mitigated by the multi-stream architecture of \OURS{} thanks to its task-attention mechanism leveraging inter-task information.
+\condenseparagraph{Impact of training tasks.} \Cref{fig:ablate-tasks-combination} shows performance on \semantic{} and \normal{} when training on different tasks sets.
+Adding new tasks to the pipeline affects single-task performance, which is a clear issue for \OURSSS{} but is mitigated by the multi-stream architecture of \OURS{} thanks to its task-attention mechanism.